 Changes in net cash flow from investing activities result primarily from our investments in new and existing Affiliates.
-Net cash flow used to make investments was \$136.5 million, \$19.1 million and \$474.1 million for the years ended December 31, 2002, 2003 and 2004, respectively.
-In 2002, we acquired a majority equity interest in Third Avenue and additional equity interests in existing Affiliates.
-In 2003, we made payments to acquire additional equity interests in existing Affiliates.
-In 2004, we acquired equity interests in Genesis, TimesSquare and AQR, and an additional equity interest in Friess Associates, as well as additional equity interests in other existing Affiliates.
+Net cash flow used to make investments was \$19.1 million, \$474.1 million and \$85.2 million for the years ended December 31, 2003, 2004 and 2005, respectively.
+In 2003, payments were made to acquire additional interests in existing Affiliates.
+In 2004, we acquired interests in Genesis, TimesSquare, AQR, and additional interests in Friess Associates and other existing Affiliates.
+In 2005, we acquired interests in six Canadian Affiliates, as well as additional equity interests in other existing Affiliates.